 ALTERNATIVE METHOD for Fluffier Pancakes: Add only the yolks the the step above.
 Separately beat the whites and fold them into the wet ingredients.

 Add the wet ingredients to the dry ingredients stirring only until combined (do not over stir).

 Spoon pancake batter onto a heated, greased griddle or heavy skillet.
 Allow bubbles to form on top side before flipping and cooking on the opposite side.

 Combine all ingredients in a medium sauce pan and bring to a low boil, stirring to dissolve sugars, honey and arrowroot starch/cornstarch slurry.
 Simmer for 30 minutes.

 - Strain; discard the ginger, thyme and vanilla bean.

-- Allow to cool and thicken before serving.
-NOTE: should the syrup not be as thick as you prefer after is cools, bring the syrup back to a simmer, whisk in an additional teaspoon of arrowroot starch allowing it to dissolve, turn off heat and allow to cool to room temperature.
+Allow to cool and thicken before serving.
+NOTE: if the syrup not be as thick as you prefer after is cools, bring the syrup back to a simmer, whisk in an additional teaspoon of arrowroot starch allowing it to dissolve, turn off heat and allow to cool to room temperature.